There are three thermal threshold definitions that impact the overall system operation state:

 A heatsink is attached to the ConnectX-5 IC in order to dissipate the heat from the ConnectX- 5 IC.
 It is attached either by using four spring-loaded push pins that insert into four mounting holes or by screws.

-ConnectX-5 IC has a thermal shutdown safety mechanism that automatically shuts down the ConnectX-5 card in cases of high-temperature events, improper thermal coupling, or heatsink removal.
+ConnectX-5 IC has a thermal shutdown safety mechanism that automatically shuts down the ConnectX-5 card in case of a high-temperature event, improper thermal coupling or heatsink removal.